The Financial Literacy minor serves as a complement to most

 Students may select an additional 6 hours of study from a variety of courses that include topics related to housing, risk and insurance, family stress and resilience, addictions and the family, consumer issues, nutrition, and poverty.

-The Financial Literacy Minor is housed in the Department of Human Services and Community Leadership.
+The Financial Literacy Minor is housed in the Department of Human Services.
 The minor draws from a variety of disciplines to offer students the coursework needed to provide individuals and families with tools to encourage budget and debt management.
 Money is the #1 reason for divorce and family conflict.
 Financial literacy empowers individuals to make sound financial decisions that are beneficial in addressing budget problems and promoting conflict resolution.
 The Financial Literacy Minor is a great program to complement any EIU major!

 Dr. Mikki (Michelle) L Sherwood

 The Department of Human Services prepares students to empower individuals across the lifespan, strengthen families, promote community prosperity, and advocate for intersectional social justice in our globally diverse society through high-impact experiential learning and innovative research and scholarship.

 Dr. Simpson shares the importance of learning these skills early in life as education is the key to successful financial management.
 View her video to see how the course content from the minor can prepare you to position yourself for financial stability in the future.

 See what Nichole Brown says about the impact of the minor on her current and future financial situations.
 She states that the concepts and ideas learned in the courses are not going away making the information relevant to your financial future.

 Maya Nelson shares the immediate impact she experienced from what she has learned in her courses.
 She states that everything that you learn in these courses will be useful in your future.